 In his latest pro-Family Foundation of Kentucky post, he actually says he will remain inside this weekend because of Lexington Pride.
 He goes on to say he will have any homosexual who steps on his property arrested!
 Littered with religious rhetoric that makes no sense, this blogger jumps from subject to subject that makes understanding him near impossible.

 Fred Phelps and his clan have stated they will protest Lexington Pride.
-I wouldn't could on it however; it's a long drive from Kansas to protest for only an hour, and they haven't shown up at any of the Kentucky events they claimed they would attend in years (
+I wouldn't could on it however; it's a long drive from Kansas to protest for only an hour, and they haven't shown up at any of the Kentucky events they claimed they would attend in years (story).

 Wednesday, June 25, 2008